-To obtain specific information about fire code requirements relevant to the Sacramento Convention Center, please contact the Beth Bettencourt.
+To obtain specific information about fire code requirements relevant to the Pasadena Convention Center, please contact the Beth Bettencourt.

 An official exhibitor identification badge must be worn by each exhibitor.
-Each company or organization exhibiting in the exhibit hall (Booths 200 - 627), with the exception of non-profit table exhibitors, will receive two complimentary full conference registrations to be used for exhibitor representatives.
+Each company or organization exhibiting in the exhibit hall (Booths 200 – 723), with the exception of non-profit table exhibitors, will receive two complimentary full conference registrations to be used for exhibitor representatives.
 Exhibitors may obtain additional limited access (exhibit area only) passes at no charge.
-Non-profit companies exhibiting in the table top area of the exhibit hall (Tables A - EE) will receive staff passes which are limited to the exhibit hall.
+Non-profit companies exhibiting in the tabletop area of the exhibit hall (Tables 11 - 41) will receive staff passes which are limited to the exhibit hall.
 If any company/organization staff who do not receive one of the full conference badges wish to have full conference privileges, they must register as conference attendees.
-A registration brochure will be mailed on request.

 CSTA reserves the right to assign space, to rearrange the floor plan and/or to relocate any exhibit to further the best interest of the Show.
 CSTA will assign space guided by exhibitors' priorities, by the exhibit's requirements, and by the choice of locations.
 If Show Management should relocate Exhibitor, any lower space rate difference shall be refunded but any higher rate differences shall not be imposed.
 Within seven (7) days of official notice of space reassignment and/or relocation by CSTA, it is the duty of the Exhibitor to notify CSTA in writing if the reassigned/relocated space is not acceptable for any reason.